The German Imperative

 - Second, in case the stem of the present tense form end with ‘d’ or ‘t’, just add ‘e’.
 Well, an example would be: “Warte!”
 (Wait!)

-- Forth and last, the root vowel change from ‘e’ to ‘i/ie’ also happens in the imperative; in this case, however, we never add the imperative ‘-e’ ending.
+- Fourth and last, the root vowel change from ‘e’ to ‘i/ie’ also happens in the imperative; in this case, however, we never add the imperative ‘-e’ ending.

 Some Last Advice